-The sections on loan relationships and derivative contracts contain summaries of the key features of the rules on those subjects.
+The sections on loan relationships, derivative contracts, foreign exchange and corporate interest restriction each contain overviews of the key features of the rules on those subjects.
 These summaries may be all you need to refer to in straightforward cases.

 The CFM contains a Glossary, which provides a brief definition of commonly used financial terms.
 HMRC users can access this from the ‘Glossary’ left bar button.
 More detailed definitions of certain terms are included within the main text of the CFM, and may be found using the Search function.

-HMRC users who need advice from technical specialists in CTIAA on subjects covered by the CFM should follow the ‘Resources’ left bar button.
+HMRC users who need advice from technical specialists should contact the relevant colleagues in BAI on subjects covered by the CFM.

 From 1 April 2009 and as part of a wider programme of reforms, a new tribunal service was created.
 Any references in this guidance to ‘appeals’, ‘General Commissioners’, ‘Special Commissioners’, and related terms should be interpreted as references to the new tribunal service.
 Further guidance on the new tribunals, appeals and internal review can be found in the Appeals Reviews and Tribunals Guidance (ARTG).